I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_create_key_information.md

 ## Members

-`CallContext`

-Optional driver-defined context information that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine can supply.
-This member is defined starting with Windows Vista.

-`Class`

-A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that identifies the key's object class.
-For more information about this member, see the <i>Class</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine.
-This member is defined starting with Windows Vista.

 `CompleteName`

 A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that contains the path of the new registry key.
 The path can be absolute or relative.
 If the path is absolute, this structure contains a fully qualified path that starts with the "\" character.
 For an absolute path, the <b>RootObject</b> member specifies the <b>\REGISTRY</b> key, which is the root directory of the registry tree.
 If the path is relative, the path starts with a character other than "\", and is relative to the key that is specified by the <i>RootObject</i> member.

-`CreateOptions`

-A bitwise OR of flags.
-For more information about these flags, see the <i>CreateOptions</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine.
-This member is defined starting with Windows Vista.

-`DesiredAccess`

-The access mask that was specified by the thread that is attempting to create the registry key.
-This member is defined starting with Windows Vista.

-`Disposition`

-A value that indicates whether the registry key was created.
-For more information about this member, see the <i>Disposition</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine and the following Remarks section.
-This member is defined starting with Windows Vista.

-`GrantedAccess`

-An access mask that indicates the access rights that have been granted to the thread that is attempting to create the registry key.
-For more information about this member, see Remarks.
-This member is defined starting with Windows Vista.
+`RootObject`

+Pointer to the registry key object that serves as the root for the path specified by the <i>CompleteName</i> member.

 `ObjectType`

 The <b>ObjectType</b> member is reserved for internal use.
 Drivers must not access this member.
 This member is defined starting with Windows Vista.

-`Reserved`

-Starting with Windows Vista, if this member is 1, then it is safe to cast this structure to type <a href="..\wdm\ns-wdm-_reg_create_key_information_v1.md">REG_CREATE_KEY_INFORMATION_V1</a>, which contains additional parameters.

-In versions of Windows before Windows Vista, this member is always 0.

-`ResultObject`

-A pointer to a location that receives the address of the key object that represents the created registry key.
-For more information about this member, see Remarks.
+`CreateOptions`

+A bitwise OR of flags.
+For more information about these flags, see the <i>CreateOptions</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine.
 This member is defined starting with Windows Vista.

-`RootObject`

-Pointer to the registry key object that serves as the root for the path specified by the <i>CompleteName</i> member.

-`RootObjectContext`
+`Class`

-A pointer to a driver-defined context information that the driver has associated with the root of the path for the registry object by calling <a href="..\wdm\nf-wdm-cmsetcallbackobjectcontext.md">CmSetCallbackObjectContext</a>.
+A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that identifies the key's object class.
+For more information about this member, see the <i>Class</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine.
 This member is defined starting with Windows Vista.

 `SecurityDescriptor`